Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

-Wesley: The project was already started when I came on board so getting up to speed on existing software, figuring out everything that I had to do.
+Wesley: When I came on board the project was already started.
+So getting up to speed on existing software and figuring out everything that I had to do.

 What did you enjoy most about the project?

-Steven: Talking to hundreds of people who were curious about our system and its uses, and having the opportunity to inform so many on a topic that I love.
+Steven: Talking to hundreds of people who were curious about our system and its uses.
+Also having the opportunity to inform so many on a topic that I love.

 What did you learn from this project?

-Steven: 3D modeling, programming CNC routers, how kickstarters are presented, the importance of connections in the industry, how to work with diverse teams I never met before, how to talk continuously about the same topic (especially at the Maker’s Faire when we spoke for 4 or 5 hours a day).
+Steven: 3D modeling, programming CNC routers, how kickstarters are presented, the importance of connections in the industry, and how to work with diverse teams I never met before.
+Also, how to talk continuously about the same topic.
+Especially at the Maker’s Faire when we spoke for 4 or 5 hours a day.